earthrise-media/schema-validator-action/README.md

 ## Usage

-The `schema-validator` looks for the following environment variables
+The `schema-validator` looks for the following environment variables to control it's behavior:

 - `GITHUB_WORKSPACE` the directory to walk, all subdirectories are also inspected.
 When run as an action github will populate this value with the root of the repository